-Check out our definitive list of most popular South American cities.
+Check out this definitive list of most popular South American cities.
 In many cases, they are points of entry, capital cities, representative of their countries or distinctive for particular attractions.
 Each has its own charm and ambiance.

 Big, sprawling Buenos Aires, the capital of Argentina, is cosmopolitan and yet retains a neighborhood feel in the barrios.
 Sightseeing, nightlife, including the sensual tango, is a must in this sophisticated city.